RCs-WebDev/rcs-webdev.github.io/README.md

-Ronnie ans Clovers React Component Library for WebDev Job
+Ronnie and Clovers React Component Library for WebDev Job